michaelbrave/Homemade-CS-Degree/FreeCodeCamp_Data_Science/Data_Science_Notes.md

 tech is the means, insight is the goal

 sourcing data
--how to get the data that goes into data science
+- how to get the data that goes into data science

 coding